64kramsystem/geet/README.md

 After creation, the issue page will be automatically opened in the default browser.

+### Using menus for options selection

+Geet supports selecting options (labels, collaborators, etc.), using the `-` parameter:

+    $ geet issue create --label-patterns -

+This will show a menu like the following:

+    Please select the label(s): (Use arrow keys, press Space to select and Enter to finish, and alphanumeric/underscore characters to filter)
+    ‣ ⬡ bug
+      ⬡ enhancement
+      ⬡ not_an_issue
+      ⬡ requires_design
+      ⬡ technical_debt
+      ⬡ top_priority
+      ⬡ ux

+Typing alphanumeric keys and underscore will enable filtering:

+    Please select the label(s): (Filter: "b")
+    ‣ ⬡ bug
+      ⬡ technical_debt

+When a filter is active, use `Backspace` to cancel the last character, and `Canc` to reset it.

 ### Create a PR (with label, reviewers, and assigned to self)

 Basic creation of a PR: